 Simple, Satisfying Granola

-Once you taste this granola made with Janie's Mill Organic Oat Flakes (or Rye Flakes or Wheat Flakes, or a combination of all three!) you'll never go back to store-bought again!
+Once you taste this granola made with Janie's Mill Organic Oat Flakes (or Barley, Rye, or Wheat Flakes, or a combo!) you'll never go back to store-bought again!
 In addition to the superior flavor, you can control the amount and type of sweeteners and oils you use, and know that you're eating something wholesome, not something akin to a candy bar, filled with bad sugars, fats, and additives.
 Use this simple granola recipe as a starting point, adding in whatever dried fruit, nuts, and seeds you have on hand to make your own flavor variations!

 Yield: approximately 8 cups of granola

-- 4 cups Janie's Mill Oat Flakes (or Wheat Flakes, or Rye Flakes, or all 3!)
+- 4 cups Janie's Mill Oat Flakes (or Wheat Flakes, or Rye Flakes, or Barley Flakes or all 3!)

 - 1 cup chopped raw nuts (pecans, walnuts, almonds)

 - 1/2 cup seeds (pepitas, chia, flax, quinoa, sunflower seeds)